You do not need to apply for a residence card to prove you can live in the UK unless you’re both:

 - help prove you qualify for certain benefits and services

-You should instead apply for a derivative right of residence card if you’re the carer of an EEA citizen, the carer’s child, or the child of an EEA worker and currently in education.
+You must apply for a derivative right of residence card if you’re the carer of an EEA citizen or UK national, the carer’s child, or the child of a former worker from the EEA and you’re currently in education.

 How long it lasts for

-A residence card can last up to 5 years.
+A residence card usually lasts up to 5 years.

 However, your residence card will not be valid after 31 December 2020.
 You and your family can apply to the EU Settlement Scheme to continue living in the UK.